syaffers/t-rex-runner-ai/README.md

 ## Train Agent Models

-Trained models can be found in the releases.
+Trained models can be found in the recent [releases](https://github.com/syaffers/t-rex-runner-ai/releases).

 ## Wishlist